Want to explore Denver on two wheels? Good call. Denver bike trails are awesome, and Denver bike rentals are easier to

 From the city’s ubiquitous parks and riverside paths to its crisscrossing grid of on-street bike lanes, there’s almost always a way to get where you’re going on two wheels.
-Perhaps that’s part of the reason why its annual population growth has only dipped beneath the 2%-mark once in the past ten years.
+Perhaps that’s part of the reason why its annual population growth has only dipped beneath the 2 percent mark once in the past ten years.

 Well, that and the legalized marijuana (laughs anxiously, eyes darting side to side).

 To help you discover some of these fantastic rides, we here at Spinlister have put together a list of six of our favorite Denver bike trails, along with accompanying maps and photo-rich articles.
 After all, in a city with this much cycling potential, it would be a shame not to experience them for yourself.

 CHERRY CREEK TRAIL

 The Cherry Creek Trail is Denver’s main cycling artery, connecting Aurora in the southeast with the heart of downtown.
 You can start this 20-mile trail at the head of the very hip Confluence Park, near the birthplace of Denver.
 The trail guides you below street level for a surprisingly tranquil tour of the Lower Downtown district.
 Cool murals and urban scenes eventually give way to a series of green spaces, including Cherry Creek Park and Lollipop Lake.
 At the end, a steep climb drops you off at the beautiful Cherry Creek Reservoir.
 From history to street art to smooth, traffic-free riding, it’s a 20-mile trail you absolutely don’t want to miss.
 Read more.

 SLOAN LAKE TRAIL